photo: Hannes Gade, Ostkreuzschule

 photo: Sven Marquardt

 Born in Prenzlauer Berg in 1962, Sven got to know the harsh reality of the life behind the Iron Curtain.
-The Russian censorship was obviously hard at work to discourage the youth from any yearning for the Western culture, but it was obviously impossible in Berlin, where casting a longing gaze over the high wall was just too much of a temptation.
-And that was the perplexing setting for Sven’s first photographic ventures – using his analog SLR camera, he’d document the emerging punk and new-wave East Berlin scene.
+The communist censorship was obviously hard at work to distract young people from the Western ideology, but it was a hard feat in Berlin – where casting a longing gaze over the high wall was just too much of a temptation.
+And that was the perplexing setting for Sven’s first photographic ventures – using his analog camera, he’d immortalize the East Berlin scene of new-wave and punk.

 photo: Rabea Edel, Ostkreuzschule